ICON Public (NASDAQ:ICLR) Updates FY 2022 Earnings Guidance

 ICON Public (NASDAQ:ICLR – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $11.550-$11.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $11.660.
 The company issued revenue guidance of $7.77 billion-$8.05 billion, compared to the consensus revenue estimate of $7.93 billion.

-ICON Public (NASDAQ:ICLR – Get Rating) last posted its earnings results on Tuesday, February 22nd.
-The medical research company reported $2.44 earnings per share for the quarter, topping the consensus estimate of $2.40 by $0.04.
-The firm had revenue of $1.89 billion during the quarter, compared to analysts’ expectations of $1.90 billion.
-ICON Public had a return on equity of 12.71% and a net margin of 2.79%.
-The firm’s revenue was up 148.0% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $1.90 earnings per share.
-On average, equities research analysts anticipate that ICON Public will post 10.71 earnings per share for the current fiscal year.
+ICON Public (NASDAQ:ICLR – Get Rating) last posted its quarterly earnings results on Tuesday, February 22nd.
+The medical research company reported $2.44 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.40 by $0.04.
+The business had revenue of $1.89 billion for the quarter, compared to the consensus estimate of $1.90 billion.
+ICON Public had a net margin of 2.79% and a return on equity of 12.71%.
+ICON Public’s revenue for the quarter was up 148.0% compared to the same quarter last year.
+During the same period in the prior year, the business posted $1.90 earnings per share.
+On average, sell-side analysts anticipate that ICON Public will post 10.71 EPS for the current year.

-An institutional investor recently bought a new position in ICON Public stock.
-Titleist Asset Management LTD. purchased a new position in shares of ICON Public Limited (NASDAQ:ICLR – Get Rating) in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+A hedge fund recently bought a new stake in ICON Public stock.
+Titleist Asset Management LTD. purchased a new position in ICON Public Limited (NASDAQ:ICLR – Get Rating) in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor purchased 648 shares of the medical research company’s stock, valued at approximately $201,000.
-Hedge funds and other institutional investors own 88.40% of the company’s stock.
+Institutional investors own 88.40% of the company’s stock.

 ICON plc operates as a clinical research organization, which engages in the provision of outsourced development services to the pharmaceutical, biotechnology, and medical device industries.
 It specializes in the strategic development, management and analysis of programs that support clinical development.